The washer will not spin or tumble; F06 is displayed, sometimes with a loud click followed by silence.

 - Test motor windings: Disconnect the motor and measure resistance across the motor terminals according to the service manual.
 Look for open or shorted windings.

-- Test tachometer: Measure resistance of the tachometer coil (often 100–200 Ω).
-Spin the motor shaft by hand while monitoring for small AC voltage output.
+- Test tachometer: Measure the resistance of the tachometer coil (often 100–200 Ω).
+Spin the motor shaft by hand while monitoring for a small AC voltage output.

 - Inspect motor control (if separate): Some KitchenAid models use a separate motor control board (MCU).
 Check for burnt components or loose connections.

-When to replace: Replace the drive motor if windings or tachometer are out of spec.
-If the motor tests good but F06 persists, suspect the motor control board or main control board.
+When to replace: Replace the drive motor if its windings or tachometer are out of specification.
+If the motor tests good but F06 persists, suspect the motor control board or the main control board.

 Repair Difficulty